RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 View the full list of [available column types](columns)

+All schemas must define which column serves as the unique identifier for this model (think of this as the primary key).
+We don't define one explicitly here, but because we've used an AutoIncrementColumn it's been selected for use automatically.
+To explicitly set it, simply set `$schema->uniqueIdentifierColumnName` before you return it.

 ## Registering your model

 Models are registered in groups called a "Solution Schema".
-A solution schema defines a list of models needed in the application and gives them short alias names.
+A solution schema defines a list of models needed in the application and gives them each an alias.
 It also defines the relationships between the models that it contains.

 We generally have one solution schema per application or scaffold.